 I am on okcupid to make your life more interesting, in return for you enriching my view of the world.
 And the other way around.

 I recently found my way back into science and academia in form of a PhD position at TU Berlin.

-I do enjoy my own company (and the company of books) a lot, but I also have an active social life, attending various technical and philosophical meetups.
+I do enjoy my own company (and the company of books) a lot, but I also like to get together with like-minded hackers and activists to work on exciting projects.
 I recently picked up sailing as my current outdoor activity of choice but I still enjoy the odd bouldering session from time to time and I somehow always end up pushing my limits when riding a bike.